Rosanah Fienngo

-Rosana Fiengo (born March 7, 1954), popularly known as Rosana and, posteriorly, as Rosanah Fienngo, is a Brazilian singer.
+Rosana Fiengo (born March 7, 1954), popularly known as Rosana and as Rosanah Fienngo, is a Brazilian singer.
 Her greatest hit was the song "O Amor e o Poder", part of the telenovela Mandala soundtrack (1987).

 Early life

 Rosanah was born in São Paulo neighborhood of Brás, from Aldo Fiengo and Zenaide Romano Fiengo.
 She began to sing professionally when she was 13 on her father's band Casanova's.